Gangubai Kathiawadi: Theatrical

 Gangubai Kathiawadi had its premiere on 16 February 2022 at 72nd Berlin International Film Festival, at the Berlinale Speciale Gala Section.
 The film was released in cinemas on 25 February 2022.
 Earlier, the film was scheduled for release on 30 July 2021 but it was postponed due to the rising cases and second wave of the COVID-19 pandemic.
-It was then scheduled for worldwide release in theatres on 6 January 2022 but to avoid clash with S. S. Rajamouli's RRR, the release has been changed to 18 February.
+It was then scheduled for worldwide release in theatres on 6 January 2022 but to avoid clash with S. S. Rajamouli's RRR, which would also get postponed due to Omicron variant of COVID-19, the release has been changed to 18 February.
 Later, the date was pushed back by a week to release on 25 February 2022.

 The film was released in Hindi along with the Telugu-language dubbed version.

 Home media

 The film is now streaming on Netflix from 26 April 2022.
 In June 2022, the film became the most-watched Indian film on Netflix.

 Reception

+Box office

+Gangubai Kathiawadi earned ₹10.50 crore at the domestic box office on its opening day.
+On the second day, the film collected ₹13.32 crore.
+On the third day, the film collected ₹15.30 crore, taking total domestic weekend collection to ₹39.12 crore.

+As of 14 April 2022, the film grossed ₹153.69 crore in India and ₹55.56 crore overseas, for a worldwide gross collection of ₹209.25 crore, recovering its budget and emerging as a commercial success.
+The film grossed over ₹209.77 crore worldwide, becoming the fifth highest grossing Hindi films of 2022.
+Bollywood Hungama and Box Office India stated that the film's box-office verdict of a "hit".

 Critical response

-Gangubai Kathiawadi received critical acclaim with praise directed towards the performances (particularly Bhatt, Raaz, Maheshwari, Devgn and Pahwa), music, production design, cinematography, storyline and Bhansali's direction.
-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 20 reviews and an average rating of 7/10.
+Gangubai Kathiawadi received critical acclaim with major praise directed towards the performances (particularly Bhatt, Raaz, Maheshwari, Devgn and Pahwa), music, production design, cinematography, storyline and Bhansali's direction.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 91% based on 22 reviews and an average rating of 7/10.

-Sushri Sahu of Mashable gave the film a rating of 4.5/5 and wrote "Sanjay Leela Bhansali's 'Gangubai Kathiawadi' starring Alia Bhatt, Ajay Devgn and others is an absolute crowd-puller.
-Mugdha Kapoor Safaya of DNA India gave the film a rating of 4/5 and wrote "The film's narrative is such that you will empathise with Gangu, root for her and cheer for her with every small victory, but never pity her."
-Jagadish Angadi of Deccan Herald gave the film a rating of 4/5 and wrote "Alia Bhat as Gangubai is exceptionally brilliant.The linear storytelling effectively highlights multiple conflicts of Gangubai.
-Wendy Ide of The Guardian gave the film a rating of 4/5 and wrote "The hard-hitting story of a sex worker who rises through the ranks of 60s gangland Mumbai is powered by a magnetic performance from Alia Bhatt".
+Sushri Sahu of Mashable gave the film a rating of four and a half out of five stars and wrote "Sanjay Leela Bhansali's Gangubai Kathiawadi starring Alia Bhatt, Ajay Devgn and others is an absolute crowd-puller.
+Mugdha Kapoor Safaya of DNA India gave the film a rating of four out of five stars and wrote "The film's narrative is such that you will empathise with Gangu, root for her and cheer for her with every small victory, but never pity her."

+Jagadish Angadi of Deccan Herald gave the film a rating of four out of five stars and wrote "Alia Bhatt as Gangubai is exceptionally brilliant.
+The linear storytelling effectively highlights multiple conflicts of Gangubai.
+Wendy Ide of The Observer gave the film a rating of four out of five stars and wrote "The hard-hitting story of a sex worker who rises through the ranks of 60s gangland Mumbai is powered by a magnetic performance from Alia Bhatt".